Print

 Re-Assignment Pending Test Results and Return to Duty in the Absence of Prohibited Conduct

-The employee may be reassigned from his/her safety-sensitive duties while awaiting the results of the alcohol/drug test or, at the employee's election, earned leave may be applied.
+The employee may be reassigned from his/her safety-sensitive duties while awaiting the results of the alcohol/controlled substance test or, at the employee's election, earned leave may be applied.
 Such action is not to be considered disciplinary in nature nor a presumption of misconduct.
-The employee will only be returned to safety-sensitive duties after an alcohol test shows a concentration of less than .02% or after a verified negative result has been obtained for controlled substance use.
+The employee will only be returned to his/her safety-sensitive position once the DOT required return to duty process is complete and the employee has submitted negative breath alcohol or urine drug screens under DOT guidelines.

 Testing Information and Results

 Before testing, each employee will be informed about how the test will be performed, the substance(s) for which the employee is being tested, and what will be done with the test results.
-Negative test results will be reported to the employee and the Executive Director of Human Resources or designee.
-Positive test results will be reported to the employee, supervisor, and the Executive Director of Human Resources or designee.
-Test results will be considered confidential and the reporting of test results beyond the aforementioned group should occur only on a "need to know" basis.
+Negative test results will be reported to the employee and the Executive Director of Human Resources or DER.
+Positive test results will be reported to the employee, supervisor, and the Executive Director of Human Resources or DER.
+Under the Health Insurance Portability and Accountability Act (HIPAA), any document containing medical information about an employee is considered a medical record and is regarded as confidential.
+Test results shall be treated as confidential medical records and maintained by Human Resources.
+The reporting of test results beyond the aforementioned group should occur only on a "need to know" basis.

 Prohibited Conduct

-No employee shall report for duty or remain on duty requiring performance of safety-sensitive functions while having an alcohol concentration of .04% or greater or when the employee tests positive for a controlled substance.
+No employee shall report for duty or remain on duty requiring performance of safety-sensitive functions while having an alcohol concentration that exceeds the limits of the FMCSA regulations.
 No employee shall use alcohol or controlled substances while on the job.
 No employee shall perform safety-sensitive functions within four hours after using alcohol.
-No employee shall use alcohol within either 8 hours following a reportable accident, or until her or she undergoes a post-accident alcohol test, whichever occurs first.
+No employee shall use alcohol following a reportable accident until he or she undergoes a post-accident alcohol test.
 No employee shall report for duty or remain on duty, when safety-sensitive functions are to be performed, when the driver uses any controlled substances, except when the use is at the instruction of a physician who has advised the driver that the substance does not adversely affect the ability to safely operate a CMV.
+Employees using prescribed or over-the-counter medication are prohibited from operating W&L vehicles or equipment at any time when their ability to do so might be impaired by the medication and must report use of any medication, prescribed or over the counter, which may alter their ability to function safely to their supervisor.
+In addition, no passenger in a W&L vehicle may consume alcoholic beverages or use non-prescribed controlled substances while in the vehicle.

 No employee shall fail or refuse to timely submit to testing required under this policy/procedure and the Act.
 Behavior that constitutes a refusal includes refusal to take the test, inability to provide sufficient quantities of breath, saliva, or urine to be tested without a valid medical explanation; tampering, altering, diluting or attempting to adulterate a specimen, interfering with the collection procedure, not immediately reporting to the collection site, failing to remain at the collection site until the collection process is complete, having a test result reported as adulterated or substituted, or leaving the scene of an accident without a valid reason before the tests have been conducted.
 When a refusal event is found to have occurred, the employee will be immediately removed from safety-sensitive duties and will not be returned until the Return-to-Duty procedures have been successfully completed.
-An employee who has been determined to have engaged in prohibited conduct will be subject to appropriate disciplinary action and/or will be referred to the Executive Director of Human Resources or designee for evaluation by an alcohol/substance abuse professional.
+An employee who has been determined to have engaged in any prohibited conduct or violation of this policy will be subject to appropriate disciplinary action and/or will be referred to the Executive Director of Human Resources or DER for evaluation by a qualified substance abuse professional (SAP).
+Referral to a qualified SAP is required for every DOT violation.

 Return to Duty Testing After Prohibited Conduct